Polystability of Stokes representations and differential Galois groups: Introduction

 \subsection{Some other directions}

-Note that for constant general linear groups the irreducible Stokes local systems are equivalent to the input data in the construction of wild harmonic metrics in \cite{sab99}.
-Further note that in the fully untwisted case (but any $G$, as in \cite{gbs}) the irreducible Stokes local systems fit into the ``Betti weight zero'' case of the recent extension of the wild nonabelian Hodge correspondence due to Huang--Sun \cite{huangsun22} (which looks to be in line with our general conjecture in \cite{hit70} Rmk.
-6, that the ``good'' meromorphic connections/Higgs fields on parahoric torsors are the right objects to look at).
+Note that for constant general linear groups the irreducible Stokes local systems are equivalent to the input data in the construction of wild harmonic metrics in \cite{sab99} (via \cite{Sim-hboncc}), so determine points of the wild nonabelian Hodge hyperk\"ahler manifolds \cite{wnabh} (the full setting of \cite{wnabh} also allows non-zero Betti weights, as emphasised in \cite{wnabh} Rmk.
+8.2).
+For other groups $G$ the untwisted irreducible Stokes local systems (i.e. as in \cite{gbs}) fit into the ``Betti weight zero'' case of the $G$ wild nonabelian Hodge correspondence studied by Huang--Sun \cite{huangsun23}, which looks to be in line with our general conjecture in \cite{hit70} Rmk.
+6, that the ``good'' meromorphic connections/Higgs fields on parahoric torsors are the right objects to look at.
+This conjecture encompasses all the irreducible Stokes local systems considered here, and says further that the methods of \cite{wnabh} should yield complete hyperk\"ahler orbifolds as moduli spaces of such wild harmonic bundles, leading to the full structure of ``nonabelian Hodge space'' as in \cite{wnabh} Defn.
+7 (combining the key insights of both Hitchin and Simpson).
+For nontrivial Betti weights, one can also give an algebraic construction of wild Betti spaces as in \cite{gbs} Rmk A.5, \cite{tops} \S 1.5 (1), \cite{yamakawa-mpa}.

 In another direction one of the key motivations for this work is the fact that any admissible deformation of a wild Riemann surface leads to a local system of wild character varieties, and its monodromy generalises the usual mapping class group actions on character varieties in the tame case.
+A recent review of this story appears in \cite{twmcg}.
 As explained in \cite{smid, smapg} the motivating examples for this whole line of thought were the Dubrovin--Ugaglia Poisson varieties whose braid group actions come from the braiding of counts of BPS states (\cite{Dub95long} Rmk 3.10, related to earlier work of Cecotti--Vafa); these are examples of {\em twisted} wild character varieties, involving the non-trivial outer automorphism of $\GL_n(\IC)$ (so we now have an intrinsic general framework encompassing such examples).
-Indeed it was by forgetting this twist that the Poisson variety $G^*$ underlying $U_q(\g)$ was recognised and identified as a wild character variety \cite{smapg}.
-See e.g. \cite{DRT22,DR22, BDR22} for some recent developments concerning the generalised braid groups that act on wild character varieties, from admissible deformations of more general wild Riemann surfaces.
+Indeed it was by forgetting this twist that the Poisson variety $G^*$ underlying $U_q(\g)$ was recognised and identified as a framed wild character variety \cite{smapg} (i.e. as a wild representation variety).
+See \cite{DRT22,DR23, DRY25} for some other recent developments concerning the generalised braid groups that act on wild character varieties, from admissible deformations of more general wild Riemann surfaces.